britzl/defold-orthographic/README.md

 #### deadzone
 Message equivalent to ```camera.deadzone()```.
 Supports ```left```, ```right```, ```bottom```, ```top```.

+#### enable
+Enable the camera.
+While the camera is enabled it will update it's view and projection and send these to the render script.

+#### disable
+Disable the camera.

 ## License
 This library is released under the same [Terms and Conditions as Defold](http://www.defold.com/about-terms/).